KanJam: Perfect game

 A perfect game occurs when one team reaches the 21 points in only 7 shots.
 This would require the team to score all 3-point or bucket shots.
 A perfect game can be overthrown if The Hammer (on the opposing team) throws the last shot as an instant win.
 If this happens there is no longer a perfect game.
 A perfect game also does not count if the opposing team keeps up the momentum and also scores 7 bucket shots which will send the game into overtime.

 Tournaments

 There are two official Kan Jam Tournaments, the World Championship, and the Klassic.
 The Klassic has been played every year since 2004, the World Championship since 1990.
 The World Championship is held in North Tonawanda, NY, on the 2nd Saturday of August.
 Notable teams include Dorkus Malorkus, who have won four championships and four Klassics, Rebel Survivors who have won three championships and three Klassics, and Sole Survivors who have won three championships and two Klassics.
 2014's championship was won by "Stallion Survivors".
 Ross Urugbezi was the 2019 KanJam World champion after beating 31 other competitors.

+The most notable local league is called Woodbridge PDFA (formally known as KanJam Woodbridge).
+The initial season was held in 2019.
+The 732 Boyz won with members Kevin Lynch and Joe Dunn.
+Following the 2019 season, the league was canceled due to the COVID-19 pandemic.
+In 2021, Free Jamples won.
+In 2022, the American Lovers defeated the 732 Boyz for their first Championship.
+The 2023 tournament is set for August 27, 2023.